 Also under Appearance, you can choose your site’s colors and fonts, add a background image (think twice—this can make your text hard to read) and control whether your home page will be static or display your latest blog posts.
 I went with a static page, since for now I’m not posting blog entries or inviting comments.
 Click Site Identity to change the name of your site as it appears on the page and add a tagline.
 The Layout option lets you choose where to put your main content relative to a sidebar of links, or omit the sidebar.

-To see the results of your work, click Preview Changes in the Page Editor k.
-Click the blue Update button to save your changes l.
+If you want to see the results of your work, click Preview Changes in the Page Editor (K).
+Click the blue Update button to save your changes (L).